Ardbraccan

-Ardbraccan is in a civil parish and townland of the same name.

-Origins
+Name

 The original name for Ardbraccan is said to have been Magh Tortain named after the Uí Tuirtri people of the Oirghalla.
 The area is said to have maintained strong druidic traditions until St. Brecan converted the local Uí Borthim tribe in the 6th century.
 It was home to 2 of Ireland's sacred Celtic trees - Bile Tortain and the Mullyfaughan tree.
 There are many local druid wells in the area, 2 of which were dedicated to St. Ultan of Ardbraccan and St. Brigid after the introduction of Christianity.

 The current name of Ardbraccan originates from the Irish placename Ard Breacáin, meaning the heights or hill of Breacán'.
 St. Breacán (anglacised as Brecan or Braccan) was the founder of a Christian monastery in the locality.
 He is thought to have established a monastery on a high mound in the sixth or early seventh century.
 On this high point, a monastery and a succession of churches were built, each larger than the last to accommodate the growing number of religious worshippers.
 This included a large circular church known Daimhliag ("stone house").

 Ardbraccan is mentioned in Cogad Gaedel re Gallaib as the site of a victory of the Uí Néill over the Vikings sometime in the mid-9th century.
 However the accuracy of this medieval text is questionable and has been cited as propaganda.

-Raids on Ardbraccan
+History

+Early medieval raids

 The settlements and churches at Ardbraccan were raided and destroyed many times from at least 866.
 Known raids include: